codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 .. note:: **This is an experimental feature**.
 Adding an assistant to your organization will make it available to be toggled on or off in every course in that organization.

-Applying updates to a custom assistant after creating a new release
+Applying Updates to a Custom Assistant After Creating a New Release
 -------------------------------------------------------------------

 Once you've made more edits to your code files and created a new release, here's how you can apply the updates to your assistant:

-1. Login to your Codio account, and click on your username in the upper right corner of your screen and select **Organizations**.
+1. Log in to your Codio account, and click on your username in the upper right corner of your screen and select **Organizations**.
 2. Choose an Organization that you're an owner of - this is how you'll be able to set up your assistant as an extension.
 If you're not an owner, contact your Organization Admin to help you set it up.
 3. Now click on :ref:`Extensions <org-extensions>`.
 You should be able to see your Custom Assistant under Active Extensions.
-4. Click on the **Check for Updates** button in the top right corner.
+4. Click on the **Check for Updates** button in the top-right corner.
 5. If there are any updates to be applied, you will be prompted to do so.

-Using your own LLMs in custom assistants via Codio's LLM Proxy
+Using Your Own LLMs in Custom Assistants via Codio's LLM Proxy
 --------------------------------------------------------------

 You can use your own LLM (commercial or open-source) instead of Codio's built-in Anthropic LLM by leveraging your Organization Level LLM API keys via Codio's LLM Proxy.